poojachoudhary13/wdio-android-ios/readme.md

 - This Framework is totally compatible with Jenkins.
 - This Framework is a data driven framework.
 - This Framework supports runtime config based execution
+- The Framework is integrated with Allure reports for reporting
+- The Framework follows interface based design to easily accomodate Android and iOS both in same codebase
+- The Framework can be scaled to accomodate multicountry tests as well

 ## Pre-requisites